Video game programming: Other APIs

 For development on Microsoft Windows, the various APIs of DirectX may be used for input, sound effects, music, networking and the playback of videos.
 Many commercial libraries are available to accomplish these tasks, but since DirectX is available for free, it is the most widely used.

 For console programming, the console manufacturers provide facilities for rendering graphics and the other tasks of game development.
 The console manufacturers also provide complete development systems, without which one cannot legally market nor develop games for their system.
-Third-party developers also sell toolkits or libraries that ease the development on one or more of these tasks or provide special benefits, such as cross-platform development capabilities.
+Third-party developers also sell toolkits or libraries that ease the development on one or more of these tasks or provide special benefits, such as cross-platform development abilities.

 Game structure

 The central component of any game, from a programming standpoint, is the game loop.
 The game loop allows the game to run smoothly regardless of a user's input or lack thereof.

 Most traditional software programs respond to user input and do nothing without it.
 For example, a word processor formats words and text as a user types.
 If the user doesn't type anything, the word processor does nothing.
 Some functions may take a long time to complete, but all are initiated by a user telling the program to do something.

 Games, on the other hand, must continue to operate regardless of a user's input.
 The game loop allows this.
 A highly simplified game loop, in pseudocode, might look something like this :